 A site plan is a drawing of what is existing and what is proposed on a lot.
-The minimum sheet size is 18" x 24".
+The minimum sheet size is 18 inches x 24 inches.
 You must verify and accurately depict all locations and dimensions of property lines, setback distances, streets, rights of way, and easements.
 For preparation information see Electronic Plan Requirements and Electronic Review Efficiency.

 Note: Aerial photographs are not acceptable site plans.

 What must a site plan show?